Research, Course Related Work & Observations

 The Program provides settings in which students from other departments within the university have an opportunity to learn about young children through structured interaction or observation in the classrooms and/or observation rooms.
 Students will learn appropriate skills and practice techniques that are relative to their programs.
 They also have an opportunity to learn effective communication skills and to develop professional behavior.
 Graduate and undergraduate students from a variety of departments, in association with their class instructors, are also invited to conduct both general and specific projects and observations in our classrooms.

-The Child Development Program is an interdisciplinary research Program.
-The primary objective of the research program is to gain knowledge in child development, family life, teaching and care-giving practices, and child-care management.
-Teams of faculty and students from various departments, including education, psychology, nursing and sociology contribute different perspectives to the research.
-All research conducted in the Program is approved by the University’s Institutional Review Board (IRB), which provides a rigorous review of all research and whose primary responsibility is to protect human subjects.
+In addition to completing course related work and observations, the Child Development Program serves as an interdisciplinary research Program.
+Teams of faculty and students from various departments are welcome to contribute different perspectives to the research.
+All research conducted in the Program must be approved by the University’s Institutional Review Board (IRB) which provides a rigorous review of all research and whose primary responsibility is to protect human subjects.
 Data from research is strictly confidential.

 Interested in completing your course related work, observations or research at the center?
 Complete the form related to your request and email Ada Perry at email@example.com, fax to 404-413-8463 or deliver it to 30 Courtland St, Room G-17 Dahlberg Hall.

 Interested in a tour of the center?
 For our Capitol Hill location contact Mrs. Nekeshia Shoemake at 404-413-8454 or firstname.lastname@example.org.
 For the Suttles location contact Ms. Weida Fuller at email@example.com or 404-413-8460.